refractionPOINT/lce_doc/docs/replicants.md

 ## Available Replicants
 Below you will find a brief explanation of each available replicant, along with details on the particular configuration requirements.

-### Yara
+### YARA
-The Yara replicant is designed to help you with all aspects of Yara scanning.
+The YARA replicant is designed to help you with all aspects of YARA scanning.
 It takes what is normally a manual piecewise process, provides a framework and automates it.

-Once configured, Yara scans can be run on demand for a particular endpoint or continuously in the background across your entire fleet.
+Once configured, YARA scans can be run on demand for a particular endpoint or continuously in the background across your entire fleet.

-There are three main sections to the Yara replicant.
+There are three main sections to the YARA replicant.

 #### Sources
-This is where you define the source for your particular Yara rule(s).
-Source URLs can be either a direct link to a given Yara rule or links to a Github repository with a collection of signatures in multiple files.
+This is where you define the source for your particular YARA rule(s).
+Source URLs can be either a direct link to a given YARA rule or links to a Github repository with a collection of signatures in multiple files.

 An example of setting up a source using this repo: [Yara-Rules](https://github.com/Yara-Rules/rules)